anuvyklack/hydra.nvim/lua/hydra/layer/notes.md

 ## How key mappings stores inside

 The Layer accepts keymaps in the one form, but stores them internally in the another.
 The `Layer:_normalize_input()` method is responsible for this.
-Notice, that terminal codes are also escaped.
+It allows utilize built-in Lua table properties, and simplifies such things like get desired normal mode keybinding without looping through the whole list every time.

 ```
     -----------------------------+------------------------------------